After seventy-three years she's finally lost her title.

 William Campbell Gault, aka Will Duke, aka Roney Scott won an Edgar Award for Best First Novel when he published Don’t Cry for Me in 1952.
 Despite the nature of the prize, he was no novice writer—he had published many shorter length works before turning his talents to the novel form.
-His characterizations were uncommonly deep, and he worked hard at avoiding pulp’s cookie-cutter approach.
+His characterizations were unusual, and he worked hard at avoiding a cookie-cutter approach.
 For instance, the hero here lives next door to a pulp writer and constantly overhears bitter authors complaining about the travails of their profession.
 It’s an ironic touch, but more importantly, it’s a realistically quirky detail.
-You buy it because it has a tinge of real world weirdness.
-Like many pulps, the plot here involves an unidentified corpse and the trouble that tends to bring, but Gault’s unique voice elevates the tale.
-That voice made him one of the most respected and imitated pulp writers of his day.
-We suggest you check him out.
+Like many crime novels, the plot here involves an unidentified corpse and the trouble that tends to bring.
+Gault’s unique voice elevates the tale, but in the end Don't Cry for Me is still nothing special.
+We'll try him again down the line and hope for better.

 When the film opened in the U.S. reviewers were impressed with the visual tapestry Alan Parker had constructed, but quite a few were unhappy with both Lisa Bonet’s sexually charged role and the lack of sympathetic characters in the narrative.
 But this is another of those films that has staying power.
 Mickey Rourke is brilliant as the rumpled detective Harry Angel, Bonet manages a brave performance in a difficult role, and Robert DeNiro is oily and secretly amused as Louis Cyphre, the client who knows so much more than he’s telling.
 In fact, if not for an almost ruinous special effects misstep in the final minutes, we’d call this movie a perfect piece of pulp cinema.
 But even with that one colossal error, this kind of hellride doesn’t come along often, which is why we appreciate it as a rare gem, now twenty-two years old.

-Here we have another heavyweight author earning extra nickels under the guise of a pseudonym.
+Today for your enjoyment we have another example of a heavyweight author earning extra nickels under the guise of a pseudonym.
 This time it’s crime thriller icon Lawrence Block, who’s won four Shamus Awards, three Edgars, seen his novels 8 Million Ways To Die, The Campus Tramp and Deadly Honeymoon made into films of varying quality, and who wrote the screenplay for the recent critically acclaimed film My Blueberry Nights.

-But it was as Sheldon Lord that he really let his hair down, penning salacious books like Stud, left, as well as the lesbian themed tales below.
-He also flaunted his utter immunity to writer’s block by publishing fiction under the names Jill Emerson, Chip Harrison, Paul Kavanaugh, William Ard, and Andrew Shaw.
-Quite an output.
+But it was as Sheldon Lord that he really let his hair down, penning salacious books like Stud, as well as the lesbian themed tales below.
+He also flaunted his utter immunity to writer’s block by publishing fiction under the names Jill Emerson, Chip Harrison, Paul Kavanaugh, and Andrew Shaw.
+It's an astonishing output.
 Maybe when Block wrote Stud he was thinking about himself.